sritterbusch/ospac/README.md

 	$ make ospac && sudo make install

+If you have ffmpeg and libav on your system, you may also build ospac with support for loading of various audio formats and writing aac files:

+	$ make ospac-ffmpeg && sudo make install-ospac-ffmpeg

 On MacOS you can install libsndfile using homebrew simply by:

 	$ brew install libsndfile